Authentic Costa Rican Shrimp and Rice Recipe – Arroz con Camarones

 Sign up for the free ebook, then never miss a new recipe when it’s published.

-When you visit Costa Rica, you’ll see arroz con camarones on almost every menu.
-Shrimp and rice is one of the most beloved Costa Rican dishes.
-With all the amazing seafood in the waters on the shores of Costa Rica, there is almost nowhere in the country you won’t find amazing shrimp.
+When you visit Costa Rica, you’ll see arroz con camarones on almost every menu as shrimp and rice is one of the most beloved Costa Rican dishes.
+With all the amazing seafood in the waters on the shores of Costa Rica, there is almost nowhere in the country where you won’t find amazing shrimp.

 Arroz con camarones is the name of the dish in Spanish, and it’s a common food for parties.
 It’s also a popular dish to order on the coast – when ticos go to the beach they often order this meal.
 It’s a relatively easy shrimp dish to create, and definitely full of flavor.

 I love this recipe because of the secret ingredient- Salsa Lizano!
-This gives the recipe a distinctly Costa Rican flair.
+Salsa Lizano gives the recipe a distinctly Costa Rican flair.

 Red and white platter containing shrimp, rice, fries, and a parsley garnish.